Viewing properties for a workgroup - Amazon Redshift

 • Query limits - You can set limits on queries, like the timeout setting.
 These limits help you optimize cost and performance.

 The Tabs tab has the Tags panel, which shows any tags that you created for your workgroup.
-For more information about tagging resources, see Tagging resources overview.
+For more information about tagging resources, see Tagging resources in Amazon Redshift Serverless.